Villanueva del Pardillo: San Lucas Festivities

-The celebrations in honor of the patron saint of the municipality that take place in mid-October (San Lucas, 18 October) begin with the traditional proclamation and tasting of the popular stew to give way to fireworks, musical performances, children and youth activities, folk dances, bullfighting festivities...
+Celebrations in honor of the patron saint of the municipality San Lucas the Evangelist are held in mid-October around 18 October.

+They begin with the preaching from the balcony of the City Hall, which gives way to the traditional caldereta, and pass between religious acts and a complete festive and cultural program.
+The program includes pyrotechnic shows, musical events, day and night sessions, as well as children’s, youth, cultural and sports activities, designed for all audiences.

+To this are added the proposals organized by the peñas of the municipality, which fill the streets of the municipality with atmosphere, tradition and participation.

 Virgen del Soto Pilgrimage

 The third Sunday of May is celebrated the day of the Virgen del Soto, patron saint of Villanueva del Pardillo.
 Tradition imposes the procession with the Virgin to the place known as Fuente del Manchego, where the hermitage of the municipality is located.
 Religious events are accompanied by folk dances, musical performances, traditional games...

 In 1995, the residents of Villanueva del Pardillo chose the future patroness of the town.
 And they did it in the most democratic way possible: by inserting in an urn a coupon with the name of the chosen virgin.

 This is how the Virgen del Soto came out The initiative came from a group of local women who proposed to the mayor the idea of building a new hermitage to institutionalize a party other than the patron saint, San Lucas, which is celebrated on October 18.